Table of contents

 This leads to more engaged employees and a more even power dynamic where employees are inspired to improve processes rather than just follow them.

-4. Creating a Transparent Workplace
+4. Creating a transparent workplace

 Notion and other document management systems are so hot right now that Microsoft created a carbon copy of its software, and Almanac has raised over 34 million dollars.

-The once dull element of office work has gotten a gritty 2020 reboot, and it is so much more than Google docs.
+The once dull element of office work has gotten a gritty 2020 reboot, and it is so much more than Google Docs.

-notion Source: Notion.co
+Source: Notion.co

 In most companies before the pandemic, each department or even a single person controlled the information.